glennbech/java-snapstart-sam-loadtest/README.md

 * Change the LAMBDA_ENDPOINT environment variable in ```k6-loadtest.yml``` to this URL and commit.

 Run the Load test from the GitHub actions UI.
 This is an example of K6 output.
-Look at the line ```iteration_duration```
-to see statistics for the entire response.
+Look at the line ```iteration_duration``` to see statistics for the entire response.

-## Java on Crac

-In this repo I have also played around with Crac.
-That you can use together with SnapStart, to load up state into you "snapshotted" Lambda runties ahead of time.
-For some usecases this can be very useful.
-I talked to a guy at the conference that made a lambda to generate PDFs. he pre-loaded all data for binary fonts into the Lambda snapshot saved tons of init time on Lambda strtups.

-In this repo I simulate a "have init" by just making 100 million random numbers between 0 and 42, and then sum them.

-Try to remove SnapsTart from thee ```template.yml``` file and see the response times 10x
+Example output

 ```text
   data_received..................: 190 kB 18 kB/s